kg4giy/pwcares/events/2018/crossroads.md

 We have permission to access the course.
 Everyone will need a parking pass (below and in email).
 Parking on the course is permitted.
 For those with locations on the blacktop, please stay on the blacktop or pull off on to a utility road.
 Those in the woods, the road should be wide enough for you to pull to the side.
 Please be aware of the vegetation.

+Assignments before Mile 3 and after Mile 8 may access from 234.
 Miles 3 through 7 may have better access from Joplin Road.

 Return to [Summary] [section-summary]

 ### Equipment [section-equipment]

 This is a mobile event, and depending on your location, you will want all 50 watts.
-Depending on the needs at Start/Stop, an antenna/cross-band may be required (and can be loaned from stocks).
+Due to the needs at Start/Stop, Tom intends to set up an antenna/cross-band on __XBAND1__

 A head-set is almost a mandatory accessory, especially where they pump the music up to _11_[^fn-spinal_tap].
 Your vehicle may act as a good damper.

 APRS equipment will be in testing, so turn on beacons on the air-interface, or collect tracks of beacons for radio surveys.
+APRS will use the standard frequency __144.390__.
+Paths should be no longer than "WIDE1-1".

 Return to [Summary] [section-summary]